MO-Karam-007/Rentel/Readme.md

 # Rentel

-### Slogan : Rent Smart, Borrow Easy.
+## Slogan: Rent Smart, Borrow Easy

 Rentel is a location-based platform designed to connect nearby users, making it easy to borrow and rent items.
-With Rentel, users can effortlessly find and rent items they need, or offer items they own for rent.
-Notifications within a 1km radius ensure convenient and efficient borrowing.
+With Rentel, users can effortlessly find and borrow items they need, or offer items they own for rent.
+Notifications within a 6km radius ensure convenient and efficient borrowing.

 ## Technologies: